WINE, CULTURE, HISTORY, MUSIC, AND

 The Wine, Concert, and History Tour

 Discover Germany’s beautiful wine regions east of Frankfurt that are getting more and more internationally noticed.
 These regions are also Germany’s cultural, intellectual, and innovative heart.
-Spend 11 days touring four wine regions, enjoy Berlin, Germany’s vibrant, hip, and fascinating capital, indulge in first-class wines, incredible art and culture, and learn about lots and lots of fascinating German and European history from medieval times to recent events such as the transition from a divided Germany and GDR times to a unified country, and attend performances at world-renowned concert and opera houses, such as the Gewandhaus in Leipzig, the Semper Opera in Dresden., and the Mozart Festival in Würzburg.
-This tour will tickle all your senses and emotions.
+Spend 11 days touring four wine regions, enjoy Berlin, Germany’s vibrant, hip, and fascinating capital, indulge in first-class wines, incredible art and culture, and learn about lots and lots of fascinating German and European history from medieval times to recent events such as the transition from a divided Germany and GDR times to a unified country, and attend performances at world-renowned concert and opera houses, such as the Gewandhaus in Leipzig, the Semper Opera in Dresden, and the Mozart Festival in Würzburg.
+This is also the first exclusive Germany wine tour after the new German wine law was put into effect in January 2021.
+Hence, if you want to learn about the new wine law this is the opportunity for you to do this in the most simple way: Learning by Doing!
+I can assure you that this wine and culture tour will tickle all your senses and emotions.

 - We will kick off the tour in Berlin, the vibrant, fascinating capital of Germany: the cauldron of cultural cool, the combo of glamour and grit, gourmet temples and curry wurst booths, world-class museums and grand opera and street art, and yes! a historic wine making region, which we will explore.